All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 No. Some peptides can be used continuously without significant receptor desensitization. for weight management are typically used continuously.
 Your provider will advise which peptides need cycling.

-What happens if I do not cycle?
+What happens if I don't cycle?

 Continuous use of some peptides can lead to diminished results over time due to receptor desensitization.
 You may also experience more side effects.
 Taking breaks helps maintain effectiveness and reduce side effect risk.